AlbertHuang96/vkOceanWaves/README.md

 Updated: In release mode it is about 300 fps.

 You can use mouse and wheel to navigate.
 For now I do not set any cull mode.

+NOTICE:
+You can select your GPU in the line 870 in vulkanexamplebase.cpp.
+The variable selectedDevice is 1 for default.
+You can change it to 0 in case: you want to switch to another GPU or you only have only one GPU and the program crashes at the GPU selection.
+ (The GPU will show on the window title and the control panel as well.)